What is EXPGUI?

 Phase parameters: EXPGUI can edit the cell and atomic parameters as well as the cell and atomic damping and refinement flags.
 Histogram parameters: Scale factor, background, diffractometer constants, phase fractions, profile terms can all be changed.
 Least-Squares options: control the number of cycles, the print options and Fobs extraction parameters.
 Creating new .EXP files and adding phases, histograms and atoms (EXPGUI version 1.17 and later).
 Editing and creating [hard] constraints on atomic parameters.

 So what can't EXPGUI do?

 Much more than it can do.
 At this time, EXPGUI can't delete atoms or change their type.
-It cannot create or edit soft constraints or hard constraints, other than atomic and profile constraints.
+It cannot create or edit soft constraints or other that atomic hard constraints.
 It cannot be used on magnetic scattering parameters or on single-crystal histograms.
 It can't even change the profile function number.
 It also can't change the excluded data regions.